thomasvt/SoundShelf/README.md

 ## Scanning your library

-In the Manage tab you can (manually) add rootfolders where your sound files are, then click the either of the Scan buttons.
+In the Manage tab you can (manually) add rootfolders where your sound files are, then click either of the Scan buttons:

-The `Scan changes` button only processes new and deleted sound files.
-The `Full rescan` clears your entire library and scans everything again.
+* `Scan changes` processes new and deleted sound files.
+* `Full rescan` clears your entire library and scans everything again.

 ## Tag ignore list